bjourne/raytrace/README.md

         LIBRARY_PATH=$LD_LIBRARY_PATH ./waf configure build

 Where `prefix` is the file system prefix in which they were installed.

-If the compilation works fine, the program can then be run:
+## Usage

+If you managed to compile the program, you can run it with:

-    $ LD_LIBRARY_PATH=/tmp/bl/lib ./build/rt
+    $ LD_LIBRARY_PATH=/prefix/lib ./build/rt
+    usage: raytrace mesh-file image width[0-2048] height[0-2048] scale tx ty tz

+Where `prefix` is the aforementioned library prefix.
+To actually render something, invoke the program like this:

+    $ LD_LIBRARY_PATH=/prefix/lib ./build/rt bunny.obj out.ppm 320 200 50.0 0 0 0
+    mt bunny.obj 320 200 3.86878 487